farmersedgeinc/yaml-crypt/README.md

 ## Development

 Pretty simple, just builds with `go build`.
+Test with `go test -v ./...`; the tests will automatically detect if you have credentials for the crypto providers, however, if you have credentials that aren't valid the tests will fail.